Ashutosh-Londhe/portable-parallel-examples/README.md

 ⚡ Getting Started
 1. Install Required Toolkits:
-   o  CUDA: NVIDIA GPU support.
+   -  CUDA: NVIDIA GPU support.
-   o  HIP: AMD GPU support.
+   -  HIP: AMD GPU support.
-   o SYCL: Cross-platform accelerator support (e.g., Intel oneAPI, Codeplay ComputeCpp).
+   - SYCL: Cross-platform accelerator support (e.g., Intel oneAPI, Codeplay ComputeCpp).
 2. Build the Examples:
    Navigate to the desired backend directory (cuda, hip, or sycl) and follow the instructions in the included Makefile or CMakeLists.txt.
 3. Run the Binaries: